anjalie

 • A Lasting Impact in an Impermanent Role

-AmeriCorps – Shelter Health Educator – 2025 A facet of my service experience I find myself returning to is the temporary nature of any AmeriCorps position.
+A facet of my service experience I find myself returning to is the temporary nature of any AmeriCorps position.
 Though there is absolutely an impact in acutely solving issues, the power of long-term impact cannot be understated.
-My current role is not permanent, and the AmeriCorps positions themselves experience…
+My current role is not permanent, and the AmeriCorps positions themselves experience much transience.
+This brings up the…

 Read more